chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 -   Structural type tests of function types ([E.3.4](#function-subtype)).

 <a name="var-init"></a>
-### B.3.4 Initialization of non-null variables is like [DartC](#terms "Classic (i.e., current) Dart")
+### B.3.4 Default initialization of non-null variables is like [DartC](#terms "Classic (i.e., current) Dart")

-We make no changes to the rules regarding variable initialization, even if a variable is statically declared as non-null.
+We make no changes to the rules regarding default variable initialization, even if a variable is statically declared as non-null.
 In particular, the following rule still applies ([DSS](http://www.ecma-international.org/publications/standards/Ecma-408.htm) 8, “Variables”): “A variable that has not been initialized has the initial value `null`”.

+> Comment.
+The term *variable* refers to a “storage location in memory”, and encompasses local variables, library variables, instance variables, etc. ([DSS](http://www.ecma-international.org/publications/standards/Ecma-408.htm) 8).

 Explicit initialization checks are extended to also address cases of implicit initialization with `null`.